serraventura/myFanPage/README.md

 			hashtag: '#ourservices'
 		}
 ```
-* service: Is NOT a hardcoded menu.
+* **service**: Is NOT a hardcoded menu.
 You can use any name to enable a menu option.
     * **active**: true|false - the option menu is gonna be shown if true.
     * **name**: The menu option label to be displayed on menu.
     * **hashtag**: Creates a target to retrieve only content based on the hashtag defined.
 The example above will retrieve only one content, the latest post with the hashtag '#ourservices'.